West Virginia vs. Texas Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- West Virginia and its opponents have combined for 56 points -- this matchup's over/under -- just one time this season.
+- West Virginia and its opponents have scored at least 55.5 points or more only once this season.

-- So far this season, 75% of Texas Tech's games (3/4) have had more combined points than Saturday's total of 56.
+- Texas Tech's games have gone over 55.5 points in three of four chances this season.

-- The combined points per game average of the two teams, 71.3, is 15.3 points above Saturday's over/under.
+- Saturday's over/under is 15.8 points lower than the two team's combined 71.3 points per game average.

 West Virginia Stats and Trends